OctopusDeploy/blog/blog/2025-06/genai-project-gen/index.md

 Generating the instructions involved:

-* Having an LLM generate multiple sample prompts that we might expect end users to write themselves.
+* Having an LLM generate multiple sample prompts that we might expect end users to write themselves
-* Running the generated prompts and observing the resulting Terraform configuration.
+* Running the generated prompts and observing the resulting Terraform configuration
-* Finding cases where the LLM generated invalid output and refining the prompt instructions to avoid these cases.
+* Finding cases where the LLM generated invalid output and refining the prompt instructions to avoid these cases

 This is the prompt we used to generate sample prompts: